 10. The last tab should be labeled "accomplishments" followed by pages showcasing:

-Educational portfolios are more than a part of your child's educational record and proof of progress.
-They also represent your memories and time spent together learning.
-As a parent, you will enjoy turning the pages of homeschool years past.
-These time capsules of the years you spent teaching your child will be treasured for years to come!
+Your child's homeschool portfolio is more than an educational record and proof of progress.
+Portfolios also showcase your memories and time spent together learning.
+If you and your student create a portfolio together, you will enjoy reminiscing about the year, his achievements, and his overall progress.
+As time goes on, you will enjoy turning the pages of the portfolios from homeschool years past.
+These time capsules of the years you spent teaching your child will become a treasure of documented memories as your children grow!